Curatorial Departments

 The South America Collection contains over 18,000 ethnographic and archaeological objects from all countries of the continent: from the northernmost Colombia to the deep south of Argentina and Chile.
 Also the countries bordering the Caribbean, such as Venezuela, Guyana, Suriname, and the French overseas department French Guiana are part of the collecting area.

 The objects impressively mirror the cultural diversity of the South American continent.
-They document history and tell stories: of the era before the arrival of the Europeans in the Andes, of Amazonia’s mythical primeval period, of the relations between American Indian cultures, and the colonial appropriation of the continent by the Europeans: of continuity and change, growth and loss.
+They document history and tell stories: of the era before the arrival of the Europeans in the Andes, of Amazonia’s mythical primeval period, of the relations between American Indigenous cultures, and the colonial appropriation of the continent by the Europeans: of continuity and change, growth and loss.

 Ethnographic objects